1 - Overview

 1.3 - ServiceWatch Metrics

 Event Streams sends metrics to ServiceWatch.
-The metrics provided by basic monitoring are data collected at a 1‑minute interval.
+The metrics provided by default monitoring are data collected at 1‑minute intervals.

-The following are the basic metrics for the namespace Event Streams.
+The following are the basic metrics for the Event Streams namespace.

 OS Basic Metrics